Singular density correlations in chiral active fluids in three dimensions: Numerical simulation

 \subsection{Setup}

 We numerically simulate a system of $N$ interacting particles, governed by Eqs.~(\ref{eq7-1}) and (\ref{eq7-2}), in a cubic box of side length $L$ with periodic boundary conditions.
 The details of the simulation setup are as follows.
 We numerically integrate the equation for the orientation, \eq{eq7-2}, by the Euler--Maruyama method.
 The vector $\bm e_j(t)$ is normalized after each time step to ensure that the magnitude is unity.
-We choose the pairwise interaction to be the Weeks--Chandler--Andersen (WCA) potential given by~\cite{WCA}
+For the pairwise interaction, we consider only a short-range repulsive force, as in previous studies of the two-dimensional case~\cite{Ma2017, Li2019, Ma2022}.
+To this end, we employ the Weeks--Chandler--Andersen (WCA) potential given by~\cite{WCA}

 for $r < 2^{1/6}\sigma$ and $U(r)=0$ otherwise.
 Here, $\sigma$ is the diameter of a particle and $2^{1/6}\sigma$ is the cut-off length.
 The units of length and time are chosen as $\sigma$ and $\tau = \sigma / v_0$, respectively.
-Unless otherwise noted, all parameters are expressed in these units.
+Unless otherwise noted, all parameters are expressed in these units; that is, we set $\sigma = 1$ and $v_0 = 1$.
 The time step is set to $\Delta t = 10^{-3}$, and the number of particles is $N = 8 \times 10^4$.
 Without loss of generality, we align the torque vector $\bm{\Omega}$ with the $z$-axis.
 The control parameters are the mean number density $\rho$, the rotational diffusion constant $D$, the orbital radius $R = v_0 / \Omega$, and the dimensionless energy ratio $\mu \epsilon / (\sigma v_0)$.
-Throughout this section, we fix $\rho = 0.5$ and $\mu \epsilon / (\sigma v_0) = 1/24$.
+Throughout this section, we focus on a low-density $\rho = 0.5$ (corresponding to a packing fraction of $N\pi\sigma^3/(6L^3) \simeq 0.26$), and we fix the parameter $\mu \epsilon / (\sigma v_0) = 1/24$.
 We compute the static structure factor $S(\bm q) = \expval*{\sum_{j,k=1}^{N}e^{-i\bm q\cdot (\bm r_j-\bm r_k)}}/N$ after confirming that the system has reached a stationary state by monitoring the time evolution of the potential energy.
 We also verify that the system remains homogeneous and does not exhibit clustering or phase separation for any of the parameter sets used in this study, whereas the ABP model without chirality is known to undergo motility-induced phase separation (MIPS) even in three dimensions~\cite{Wysocki_2014, Stenhammar2014soft_matter, Farage2015PRE, Siebert2017}.
 The effects of chirality on MIPS in three dimensions are beyond the scope of the present study.